Homepage

 Henry Blogg in the Lifeboat Museum

-The entrance to Cromer Pier is a calling point for the Cromer road train, which runs around town and finishes near to the West Promenade car park.
-A trip might help you find your way around the town!
+The entrance to Cromer Pier is a calling point for the Cromer road train, which runs around town and finishes near to the West Promenade car park (seasonal).
+The route takes you past Cromer's boating lake.

 Cromer Train

-We now head up into Cromer town centre - the sea-front is full of Victorian buildings with wonderful sea views and a reminder of the Victorian past, when the railway brought visitors to Cromer in search of fresh air!
+We now head into Cromer's town centre.
+The sea-front is full of Victorian buildings with wonderful sea views and a reminder of the Victorian past, when the railway brought visitors to Cromer in search of fresh air.
 The prosperity of Cromer increased and by 1900, Cromer was in many people’s opinion, the most attractive sea front on the East Coast.
-Amazingly in just 2 hours and 55 minutes, a steam train would bring Victorian holidaymakers from London Liverpool Street station to Cromer (today it takes over 4 hours).
+Amazingly in just 2 hours and 55 minutes, a steam train would bring Victorian holidaymakers from London Liverpool Street station to Cromer (today it takes about 4 hours).

 Cromer Seafront